SUSE/skuba/docs/man/skuba-cluster-upgrade-check.1.md

   Whether to walk in the whole API, checking if all objects type still exists in the current swagger.json.
 May be IO intensive to APIServer.

 **description**
-  Wether to show the description of the deprecated object.
-The description may contain the solution for the deprecation.
-(Default=false)
+  Whether to show the description of the deprecated object.
+The description may contain the solution for the deprecation. (default true)

 **kubernetes-version**
   Which kubernetes release version (https://github.com/kubernetes/kubernetes/releases) should be used to validate objects.
 (Default=next upgradable kubernetes version)